Green-Software-Foundation/if/CONTRIBUTING.md

 | 4        | H     |
 | 5        | H     |

-During the bug triage we will also discuss a remediation plan for the bug.
-This will be communicated in the comments on the bug report.
-For high urgency bugs, the fix will be implemented as soon as possible, maybe reorganizing our current work to accommodate it.
-For medium priority bugs, we will schedule the fix in the next available sprint.
+The fix will be implemented for high-urgency bugs as soon as possible.
 Low priority bugs will be backlogged and addressed when there is developer time available.
 Low priority bugs will also be tagged `help-wanted` so that they can be addressed by community members.

 Not every bug will be fixed.
 We may decide *not* to fix a bug in cases such as: